75% of data loss is from human error. Here’s how to deal with it.

 Wait, what about ransomware?

 If you follow all-things-data like we do, then you know that ransomware has become one of the biggest threats to your files.
-In 2016 alone, it cost small businesses more than $75 billion in downtime.
-Attacks are happening every 40 seconds on average, locking companies out of their data forever (unless they pay the ransom or restore a backup).
+In 2016, it cost small businesses more than $75 billion in downtime, and those figures have continued to rise over the years.
+Attacks are happening every 11 seconds on average, locking companies out of their data forever (unless they pay the ransom or restore a backup).

 But, there are two key things to keep in mind about ransomware: